Surety and Fidelity Bonds

 Types of Surety Bonds

-There are various types of surety bonds that have a sizable market and, therefore, have more specific names.
+Various types of surety bonds with a sizable market have more specific names.

 Contract bonds guarantee that the principal will perform everything that is required of a contract satisfactorily.
 Different types of contract bonds guarantee different phases of the contract.